JoinMarket-Org/joinmarket-clientserver/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Hey there!
 Thank you for proposing a new feature – your feedback is invaluable to open-source software development, and all contributions are greatly appreciated.

 🚨 Important warning: Be cautious of scammers in the comments. 🚨